mnieber/skandha/README.md

 especially true when the programmer is asked to work with data-structures that are to tightly coupled to a particular framework (for example: Qt).

-FacilityJS proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, without being forced to use particular data structures everywhere.
+Facility proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, without being forced to use particular data structures everywhere.
 It let's the programmer map their custom data-structures on a set of minimal interfaces (called facets) and set up policies that determine how they interact.
 When these interfaces are truly minimal, they can be generic, which leads to better code reuse.

 ## Use of MobX

-The FacilityJS library works best when it's used in combination with MobX.
+The Facility library works best when it's used in combination with MobX.
 However, it's possible to use it without this dependency.
-For this reason, there are two main libraries: facet and facet-mobx.
+For this reason, there are two main libraries: facility and facility-mobx.
 In this README I will indicate which functionality depends on MobX.
 In general, when the `@observable` decorator is used on a data member, you can use the same code without this decorator.
 You only need this decorator when you want to react automatically to data changes using MobX.